bhoamikhona/java-in-depth/Section 03/README.md

 - Cannot use a variable before intializing/declaring it.
 - When `+` is used with strings it acts a concatenation operator.
 Even if one of them is a `String`, it will concatenate the two operands.
 - When `+` is used with numbers it is used as a plus operator.
 Both operands have to be numeric.

+### Assignment 01 - Currency Converter - Creating a Class with Variables

 ## Author